signalfx/signalflow-library/library/signalfx/detectors/against_periods/README.md

 |discard_historical_outliers|boolean|whether to take the median (True) or mean (False) of historical windows|True|
 |orientation|string|specifies whether detect fires when signal is above, below, or out-of-band (options  'above', 'below', 'out_of_band')|'above'|

-It returns a detect block that triggers when ...
+It returns a detect block that triggers when TODO

 #### Example usage